rustybird/qubes-app-split-browser/README.md

 # Split Browser for Qubes (PRE-RELEASE)

 Everyone loves the Whonix approach of running Tor Browser and the tor daemon in two separate VMs, e.g. anon-whonix and sys-whonix.
-Let's take it one step further and **run Tor Browser in a series of DisposableVMs connecting through the tor VM, while storing bookmarks and logins in a persistent VM** - with carefully restricted data flow.
+Let's take it a step further and **run Tor Browser in a DisposableVM connecting through the tor VM, while storing bookmarks and logins in a persistent VM** - with carefully restricted data flow.

 In this setup, the DisposableVM's Tor Browser can send various requests to the persistent VM: